cisco/mindmeld/docs/source/userguide/getting_started.rst

 ===============

 MindMeld Workbench is a commercial software product which leverages a number of technologies.
-This page serves as a guide to installing MindMeld Workbench set up on your personal machine and building your first application.
-The username and password used to access the MindMeld learning Center will be required in this process.
+This page serves as a guide to installing Workbench on your personal machine and setting up your first Workbench project.
+The username and password used to access the MindMeld Learning Center will be required in this process.

 Install Java 8